reedx8/inventory-management-ava/README.md

-# Ava Roasteria
+# IMS

-Ava Roasteria's inventory management system.
+Ava Roasteria's Inventory Management System (IMS).
 A React / Next.js / TypeScript / Drizzle / Supabase project.

 ## Getting Started

 1. Clone repo
+2. cd to project folder and run `git config core.hooksPath .githooks` to set up the project's git hooks.
+See `.githooks/pre-push` for more details.
-2. Create `.env` and `.env.local` files in project's parent folder (message repo owner for `.env` contents)
+3. Create `.env` and `.env.local` files in project's parent folder (message repo owner for file contents)
-3. Run `npm i`
+4. Run `npm i`
-4. Finally, run `npm run dev` to start dev server, and open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+5. Finally, run `npm run dev` to start dev server, and open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## CI/CD workflows